Terms of use

 We will disclose information about you to our external payroll provider, to our benefit providers and to other third parties who may require it from time to time.

-We do not transfer or process data outside of the European Economic Area unless we have your specific consent.
+We do not normally transfer or process data outside of the UK or European Economic Area unless we have your specific consent or have appropriate safeguards in place to comply with data protection law.
+If you are applying to work with us from outside the UK, your data necessarily will be transferred internationally.

-Our suppliers may, due to the global nature of their businesses, transfer data outside of the EEA.
-If this happens we have contractual provisions in place to ensure that personal data is processed in compliance with applicable Data Protection Laws, including where appropriate, EU Standard Contractual Clauses, certification under the EU-US Privacy Shield or such other international transfer mechanisms approved under applicable DP Laws.
+Our suppliers may, due to the global nature of their businesses, transfer data outside of the UK .
+If this happens we have contractual provisions in place to ensure that personal data is processed in compliance with applicable Data Protection Laws, including where appropriate, international transfer mechanisms approved under applicable data protection laws.

 Your rights